How do I upload SSL certificates for my Classic Load Balancer to prevent clients from receiving “untrusted certificate” errors?

 • Complete the prerequisites for importing certificates.

-• Confirm that the certificate starts with " -----BEGIN CERTIFICATE----- " and ends with " -----END CERTIFICATE----- ".
+• Confirm that the certificate starts with -----BEGIN CERTIFICATE----- and ends with -----END CERTIFICATE-----.

-If the public key certificate is invalid:
+If the public key certificate isn't valid, then complete the following steps:

 • Confirm that the public key certificate is in the X.509 PEM format.